wdlingit/saddle-implement/README.md

 1. `<outPrefix>.score`: badness of each iteration
 2. `<outPrefix>.n`: primer pair combination of iteration `n`, specified by `-outIter`.
 This option can be applied multiple times.
 You may assign one such file to option `-badness` for confirming its badness.

-Under WSL ubuntu of my desktop PC, this script took less than 30 minutes for 96 targets.
+Under WSL ubuntu of my desktop PC, this script (with default parameters) took less than 30 minutes for 96 targets.

 ## `saddleGA_pair.pl`